Sean1708/rusty-cheddar/README.md

 ### Invocation In Source File

-You can also get rusty-cheddar to run automatically each time you compile, first add the follow to your `Cargo.toml`:
+You can also get rusty-cheddar to run automatically each time you compile, but this means that your crate must be built with nightly Rust.
+First add the following to your `Cargo.toml`:

 ```toml
 [dependencies]
 rusty-cheddar = "0.1"
 ```

-then at the top of your `lib.rs`:
+Then at the top of your `lib.rs`:

 ```rust
 #![feature(plugin)]